xibosignage/xibo-manual/source/en/xmds.md

 #### Notify Status
 The player should notify the status when the storage usage significantly changes and when a new layout is shown (if notify current layout is set).

-## Definition v4
+## Definition v4/v5
-The definition of the SOAP service can be automatically consumed from the WSDL at `//xmds.php?v=4&wsdl`.
+The definition of the SOAP service can be automatically consumed from the WSDL at `//xmds.php?v=4&wsdl` or `//xmds.php?v=5&wsdl`.

 There are 2 common parameters to all Method calls: